Ray Epps, a target of Jan. 6 conspiracy theories, gets a year of probation for his Capitol riot role

 The internet-fueled accusations that upended Epps’ life have persisted even after the Justice Department charged him with participating in the Jan.
 6 siege.

-“Fear of demented extremists has no apparent end in sight so long as those who spread hate and lies about Mr. Epps don’t speak loudly and publicly to correct the messaging they delivered,” Ungvarsky wrote in a court filing.
+“Fear of demented extremists has no apparent end in sight so long as those who spread hate and lies about Mr. Epps don’t speak loudly and publicly to correct the messaging they delivered,” Epps’ lawyer wrote.

 Epps pleaded guilty to disorderly conduct on restricted grounds, a charge punishable by a maximum of one year behind bars.